Magnus Mattsson: NEC

-On 28 June 2021 it was confirmed, that Mattsson had been sold to Dutch club NEC, signing a deal until June 2024 with an option for one further year.
+On 28 June 2021, it was confirmed that Mattsson had been sold to Dutch club NEC, signing a deal until June 2024 with an option for one further year.

+Copenhagen

+Mattsson joined Copenhagen on 1 February 2024 signing a contract with the Danish side through the 2027–28 campaign.

+He debuted for the club on 13 February 2024 by scoring in the first leg of the Champions League Round of 16 against Manchester City in a 3–1 loss.

 Personal life

-Magnus' younger brother, Pelle Mattsson, is also a footballer, playing for Silkeborg IF.
+Mattsson's younger brother, Pelle Mattsson, is also a footballer, playing for Norwich City FC.
 Their father, Joakim Mattsson, is a Swedish football manager.

-Beside football, Magnus is also a music producer and creates beats for American musicians.
+Beside football, Mattsson is also a music producer and creates beats for American musicians.